 49. Now I’m not suggesting that our method, which you may find rather painstaking, commends itself to all regulators in every country.
 Indeed there are many differences between us.
 I know for example, that the

 British place more emphasis upon research and evidence than most other countries.
 I have illustrated the extent to which we take advice from medical and forensic consultants.
 I have touched on our use of media effects research.
 But we also

 monitor, continually, the expectations of the British public.
 Last year, for example, we changed our "12" cinema rating, which forbade children under 12 to enter a cinema at all, to a "12A" rating which allows them in

-they are accompanied by a responsible adult.
+providing they are accompanied by a responsible adult.
 We made that change only after we had piloted it for 8 weeks in a British city, and then taken the views of 4000 representative members of the British public.
-All that takes time – about 12 months on
+All that takes time – about 12

 50. But if you do not test your classification or censorship policies against the professional and public evidence, what do you rely on?
 How do you avoid subjectivity and arbitrariness?
 In some cases this probably